saeed51100/machine-learning/medium-model/readme.txt

 7- which python

 8- install tensorflow from: https://www.tensorflow.org/install/pip
+     pip install --upgrade pip
+     # For GPU users
+     pip install tensorflow[and-cuda]
+     # For CPU users
+     pip install tensorflow
+     .
+     .
+     .
+     and other commands in the above link.

 # If you want to switch projects or leave your virtual environment, deactivate the environment: